/ % of “socially relevant products and processes” using OS resources

 Lens.org is a comprehensive database that integrates patent data, scholarly communication, and regulatory information.
 It allows researchers to explore the connections between patents, research articles, and the impact of research on society.
 For the metric of socially relevant products and processes using OS resources, Lens can be instrumental in identifying patents and publications related to new medical treatments, drugs, sustainable agriculture practices, and renewable energy technologies developed with OS contributions.

-To calculate the metric using Lens, one could follow these steps:
+To calculate the metric using these databases, one could follow these steps:

-3. For each identified patent or publication, extract data on the innovation type (medical treatment, drug, etc.), development stage, and any direct mentions of OS contributions.
+For each identified patent or publication, extract data on the innovation type (e.g., medical treatment, drug), development stage, and any direct mentions of OS contributions.
+Leverage text mining and NLP techniques, such as the SciNoBo Research Artifact Analysis (RAA) Tool, to extract mentions of OS-related contributions, including datasets, software, and methodologies cited in the text.

 ClinicalTrials.gov